 Arsenicum album: Does your child seem to be markedly worse from midnight to 2:00 AM, regardless of the ailment?
 If you find they are, then Arsenicum album is a remedy you should consider.
 In cases of diarrhea, hay fever, and vomiting, a child needing this remedy will tend to be anxious and restless and will tend to be thirsty, chillier than usual, and much better from warmth and warm drinks.

 Cantharis: Has your child suffered a burn that has formed a painful blister?
 Cantharis is a wonderful remedy for relieving both the pain and blistering of minor burns and sunburns.
 It is also useful in situations of pain where the sensation is one of burning.

 Chamomilla: No parent should be without this homeopathic remedy!
 It’s a remedy that’s helpful with children that have become overly sensitive to pain and are irritable, restless, impossible to please - and inconsolable as a result of it.
 A child needing this remedy is cranky in the extreme and cannot be quieted unless they are carried in a parent’s arms.
-Often useful in cases of painful colic, insomnia, and other problems producing this characteristic temperament.
+Often useful in cases of painful colic, sleeplessness, and other problems producing this characteristic temperament.

 Euphrasia: This homeopathic remedy is one to consider when your child has a cold or hay fever that “settles” in the eyes.
 The eyes appear swollen, itchy and very watery and will often be sensitive to light.
 It is also indicated for eye pain and irritation.
 If there is a discharge from the nose, it will be bland.